darksnakepy/darksnakepy/README.md

 ### Hello there, i'm DarkSnake ###

 ### Student, "Developer" and simp.
-- 👀 I’m interested in scripting and making apps.
+- 👀 I’m interested in making scripts and apps.
 - 🌱 I like to play videogames.
 - 👾 Currently developing C/C++, Python.
 Learning HTML and CSS for school.